ilyaizen/streak-calendar/instructions.md

 # Project Overview

-Build _Seinfeld Calendar_, a simple habit-tracking tool based on the "Don't Break the Chain" method.
+Build _Streak Calendar_, a simple habit-tracking tool based on the "Don't Break the Chain" method.
 Each day you complete a task, mark an X to create an unbroken chain of progress.
 The growing streak gamifies consistency and keeps you motivated.

 Tech Stack: Next.js, Tailwind CSS, Shadcn UI, Convex DB, Clerk Auth